Skip advert

 • PHEV has smaller boot

-A new version of the Mercedes C-Class Estate feels like a consistently regular event in a motoring landscape that's rapidly changing.
-That’s not to say the C-Class is immune to change, however; every engine now benefits from some form of electric assistance, ranging from mild-hybrid hardware that gives a small helping hand, to a plug-in hybrid with a pure-electric range of around 60 miles.
+The Mercedes C-Class Estate feels like a fairly traditional product in a motoring landscape that's rapidly changing.
+That’s not to say the C-Class is immune to change, however; every engine now benefits from some form of electric assistance, ranging from mild-hybrid hardware that gives a small helping hand, to a plug-in hybrid with a pure-electric range of up to 68 miles.

 Best estate cars 2024Best estate cars – the top 10 to buy in 2024